dojoVader/dojovader.github.io/_posts/2025-13-03-NestJS-Middleware-Chrome-Extension.md

 As mentioned in the previous posts, middleware offers a great opportunity to safeguard important credentials, track premium users and extend functionalities beyond the client.
 The following are some of the benefits that Saas extensions can benefit from:

-- API Quota ( Offers an opportunity to track user quota(s) especially when making Open AI calls, once exhausted users can be prompted to refill
+- API Quota ( Offers an opportunity to track user quota(s) especially when making Open AI calls, once exhausted users can be prompted to refill via Stripe.
 - Authentication
 - Data-Bridge ( Communicate with external services through Proxy requests)
 - Stripe Integration ( Handle user subscription to premium features)
-- Data Extraction and Scrapping ( Sending scrapped information from DOM to API e.g Hubspot, Apolo)
+- Data Extraction and Scrapping ( Sending scrapped information from DOM to API e.g Hubspot, Apollo)

 #### Conclusion

-And that's it, in the next article I will discuss how I used NestJS to develop an API Quota around PicStart API and integrate with the Bubble API to authenticate users, but till then.
+And that's it, in the next article I will discuss how I used NestJS to develop an API Quota around PicStart API and integrate with the Bubble API to authenticate users for a chrome extension.

 Adios